mahnoor-a11y/Read/README.md

-# Read
 # Dataset Overview

-This repository contains curated sign language datasets used for research and experimentation.
+This folder  contains sign language datasets used in our research and experimentation.
 The folder is organized to clearly separate original datasets, derived subsets, and custom classifications.

 ## Contents

-* **Blue Lady Dataset (Custom Subset)**
-  A separately extracted dataset from **How2Sign**, focusing specifically on the *Blue Lady* signer for controlled experiments.
+* **blue_lady_videos folder**
+  This folder contain only blue lady data which we have used for controlled experiments.

-* **How2Sign (Complete Dataset)**
+* **How2Sign folder**
-  The full **How2Sign** dataset, organized into standard splits:
+  The folder contail complete how2sign dataset, organized into standard splits:

   * `train`
   * `test`
   * `val`

-* **PSL (Complete Dataset)**
-  The complete **Pakistan Sign Language (PSL)** dataset, preserved in its original structure.

-* **How2Sign – Classified Data**
-  Custom-classified subsets of the How2Sign dataset, grouped based on:
+* **PSL_654_splitted_data folder**
+  This folder contain Deaf reach dataset of 218 words with 3 repititions.

+* **how2sign_classified_dataset folder**
+  This folder contain how2sign classified dataset based on
   * Signer identity
-  * Signer clothing (appearance-based categorization)
+  * Signer clothing

-## Purpose

-This structure allows:

-* Controlled analysis using specific signers or clothing-based variations
-* Easy comparison between full datasets and curated subsets
-* Clean separation between original data and derived classifications

----

-*This dataset organization is intended to support reproducible experiments and efficient data management.*